mateusjunges/batch-mailer-for-laravel/README.md

 ### Via the `with` parameter:

-If you would like to customize the format of your email's data before it is sent to the template, you may manually pass your data to the view using the `with` parameter.
+If you would like to customize the format of your email's data before it is sent to the template, you may manually pass your data to the view using the `Content` definition `with` parameter.
 Typically, you will still pass data via the mailable class' constructor; however, you should set this data to `protected` or `private` properties so the data is not automatically made available to the template:

 ```php
 use InteractionDesignFoundation\BatchMailer\Mailables\Content;